 Eligible borrowers must provide a government-issued photo ID (SUNY ID card, driver’s license, etc.) for service.

-If you are not associated with any of the affiliations listed above, you may be eligible to borrow through one of our Guest Borrower programs.
+If you are not associated with any of the affiliations listed above, you may be eligible to borrow through one of our Courtesy Borrower programs.

-Guest borrowing privileges are extended to Stony Brook University alumni, local (Nassau and Suffolk County) health practitioners and individuals with Community Borrower Cards.
+Our Community Borrowing program extends borrowing privileges to Stony Brook University alumni, local (Nassau and Suffolk County) health practitioners and individuals with Community Borrower Cards for an annual fee.

-Guest Borrowers are eligible to borrow library books at all campus libraries.
-Other resources such as interlibrary loan, off-campus access to databases and recalls are not available to guest borrowers.
+Participants in our Courtesy Borrowing program are eligible to borrow library books at all campus libraries.
+Other resources such as interlibrary loan, off-campus access to databases and recalls may not available to guest borrowers.

 Contact the Alumni Office (631-632-6330) for details about obtaining your alumni card.
 Bring your alumni card and a photo ID to the Main Stacks desk Monday-Friday 8:30am – 5:00pm to set up your account.

-Individuals wishing to have borrowing privileges at Stony Brook University Libraries may have guest borrowing privileges by completing a Community Borrower application form.
+Individuals wishing to have borrowing privileges at Stony Brook University Libraries may have guest borrowing privileges by completing a Community Borrower Program Card Application.
 The form and the $60 annual fee can be brought or mailed to:

 Main Stacks-Circulation, 3rd floor